switowski/portfolio/src/drafts/obsidian/index.md

 │   ├── KB (knowledge bases on various topics)
 │   │   ├── Estimations.md
 │   │   └── Presentations.md
-│   ├── Misc (completely random stuff without separate category) │   │   ├── T-shirt sizes.md
+│   ├── Misc (completely random stuff without a separate category) │   │   ├── T-shirt sizes.md
 │   │   ├── Bucket lists.md
 │   │   ├── What is in the basement.md